mixxxdj/website/content/pages/privacy-policy.md

 The 3rd party that can be contacted by Mixxx, automatically is:

  - MusicBrainz - For this service, please refer their Privacy Policy here: [https://metabrainz.org/privacy](https://metabrainz.org/privacy)

+## Broadcasting

+If you use the broadcasting feature of the Mixxx application, you need to enter login data of a third party Soundcast/Icecast server.
+Mixxx itself doesn't offer such a service.
+Only metadata of the played tracks are send to these servers by the Mixxx application.

 ## Mixxx Crash Reporting